 - specify how late a business can remain open at night.

-You can view San Francisco's zones on the official Zoning Map and in Section 201 of the San Francisco Planning Code.
+You can view the City and County of San Francisco's zones on the official Zoning Map and in Section 201 of the San Francisco Planning Code.